ReFo0/anti-crack-system/README.md

 I think that this system that I have coded can be improved further :)

-* Added antiattach
+* added antiattach

-* Added self-remapping code
+* added self-remapping code

-* Added a project that reads node server side IP address and computer name
+* added a project that reads node server side IP address and computer name

+* Added integrity check

 * [Node Server](https://github.com/ReFo0/node-ip-country-server)